Skip to Content

 After the cuttings have callused over, it’s time to plant.
 You can dip the cut ends of the pads into rooting hormone before you plant them if you have it handy, but it certainly isn’t a requirement.

-Water the cuttings when the top few inches of soil dry out.
-After a few weeks, try to very gently tug on the cuttings.
+After a few weeks, you should be able to very gently tug on the cuttings.
 If you are met with resistance, congratulations!
 Your cutting is beginning to root.

 Once the roots are established, make sure you back off watering and wait until the soil dries out before watering again.
 Overwatering is sure to kill a cactus!